• Skip to main content

 This is one area where Mailfence lags behind other secure email competitors.
 Unlike services such as Tutanota, Mailfence does not offer desktop apps.
 For desktop, the only option is to log in to the webmail portal.

-However, for mobile devices, Mailfence now has a dedicated app.
-This is a progressive web app (PWA), which works on Android and iOS devices with certain browsers.
+However, for mobile devices, Mailfence has dedicated mobile apps for Android and iOS.
+This comes in addition to the progressive web app (PWA), that was already available.
 Here is what you can do with the Mailfence mobile app:

 Because the mobile “app” is a web page, whether you can use it or not depends on which mobile browser you have and how it’s configured.
 Right now, you can not use the mobile PWA with Firefox, DuckDuckGo, or Brave browsers.
 It currently works with Chrome and Safari browsers.